 I am a doctor, mother, wife of a child specialist, teacher in a medical college and a blogger.I really love all that I am blessed to be doing.

 But the regular grind of household chores is a real job.Keeping the house clutter free, managing my home and workload keeps me, breathless…literally.
 For the last few months, I was having shortness of breath, palpitations and had started to worry about a multitude of things.
 On top of that, we experienced the aftershocks of the Earthquake that left Nepal with thousands dead and injured.

 Alone at home with my 3-year-old, I did what any mommy would do.Grabbed the water bottle, and rushed out in the open grounds with the baby in my lap.
 We suffered 2 more vibrations over the next 3 days but none was as bad.
 The news about Nepal kept coming.
 The total devastation there as made me take stock.
 Gratitude for the life we have here now is uppermost.
 Before the earthquake hit Nepal, I had read a book Love the home you have by Melissa of The Inspired Room.

 The overall tone of the book has a lot to do with living in the present and being thankful for all the blessings you have now.
 Tomorrow is a dream, the past has gone, but today well lived will make our life here on this earth worth it.

-A lot of my friends, relatives and patients complained of feeling of panic and light-headedness in the days after the quake.
+A lot of my friends, relatives, and patients complained of a feeling of panic and light-headedness in the days after the quake.
 Since I too was suffering from similar complaints related to Post-traumatic stress disorder, a solution was urgently needed.